bneron/CRAW_singularity/README.md

 In the example above the coverage on the Chromosome I for the positions 72, 73, 74, 75 are 12, 35, 70, 127 on the forward strand and 88, 42, 12, 1 on the reverse strand.

+The --bam and --wig options are mutually exclusive but one of these option is required.

 #### annotation file